 Now that you have familiarized yourself with your field of study and written the aims of your SURF proposal, you will use that information to write a SURF project proposal following the “Format Requirements” included in the Applying for a SURF webpage.
 Since an essential part of grant-writing is being able to read and follow guidelines, I expect you to familiarize yourself with and follow these proposal guidelines.
 For additional guidance, you should also review relevant SURF Proposal Resources and the UNC Writing Center’s Grant Proposals handout.
 After you have read the information on these websites, I will be happy to answer any questions you may have after class or during office hours.

 I am evaluating you on the quality of your writing and your ability to propose and synthesize ideas.
 I do not, however, expect your sociological methods to be flawless (learning proper methods requires intensive study).
-However, your methods should be well thought out, drawing from the research you conducted in Feeder 1, and avoid the major methodological pitfalls of sociological research that we will review during class.
+However, your methods should be well thought out, draw from the research you conducted in Feeder 1, and avoid the major methodological pitfalls of sociological research that we will review during class.
 I also do not expect you to have any sociological experience.
 In your Preliminary Work and Experience section you should make a case for yourself, creating a compelling argument based off of your current experience, or the experience you imagine you would have when applying for this grant.
 I am not evaluating the prestige of your experience in this section, I am evaluating your ability to market that experience.

 A successful SURF Project Proposal will: